EXPERT PROMPTING MASTERCLASS

 The Diagnosis

-Root cause: The model is pattern-matching to generic training data.
-It's giving you the "average" response to this type of question.
+Root cause: Model is pattern-matching to generic training data.
+Giving "average" response.

 The Fix